Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 Our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) also contains more details on the algorithms used to define variables such as ethnicity and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.

 ### 01_dpctn_cohort
-Defines the cohort as per the flowchart above, except for the final step of removing those with only 'Seen in diabetes clinic' codes and no high HbA1cs/scripts for gluocse-lowering medication.
+Defines the cohort as per the flowchart above, except for the final step of removing those with only 'Seen in diabetes clinic' codes and no high HbA1cs/scripts for glucose-lowering medication.

 ### 02_dpctn_diabetes_type_all_time
 Uses diabetes type codes for the final step in defining the cohort (removing those with only 'Seen in diabetes clinic' codes and no high HbA1cs/scripts for gluocse-lowering medication) and to define diabetes type as per the below flowchart